Empower Yourself and Your Business with Food Safety

 - Never use a pie warmer or bain-marie to heat up cold food.
 They are only designed to keep hot food hot.

-- Throw away ’single-use’ items after using them once, including gloves, straws, paper towels, cups and plates.
+- After using them once, throw away ’single-use’ items, such as gloves, straws, paper towels, cups, and plates.

 - Refresh food displays with completely fresh batches of food.
 Food poisoning bacteria can be transferred from an old batch of food to a new batch if the container has not been cleaned properly first.

-- Make sure that each food item or dish has its own serving utensil.
+- Make sure that each food item or dish has its serving utensil.

-- Ensure that the handles of the serving utensils do not touch the food as bacteria can be transferred from the customers hand to the utensil to the food.
+- Ensure that the handles of the serving utensils do not touch the food, as bacteria can be transferred from the customer’s hand to the utensil and then to the food.

-- Always remove utensils that have become contaminated from service and replace with a clean and sanitised utensil.
+- Always remove contaminated utensils from service and replace them with clean and sanitised ones.
 This is especially important to prevent the transfer of allergens from one food to another.

 Ready-to-eat foods

-Ready-to-eat foods are foods that do not require any further preparation and are eaten in the same state that they are sold in.
+Ready-to-eat foods do not require any further preparation and are eaten in the same state that they are sold in.

 For example, hot pies, sandwiches, pastries and noodle dishes.